5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Allow the glue to dry completely for about 5 minutes

-Install the socket and screw in the light bulb.
-Once assembled, plug it in and test the lighting to ensure everything is working perfectly.
+Install the socket and screw in the LED bulb.
+Plug in and test the light before moving to the decoration step.

 Install the socket and screw in the light bulb